 Startups are a subcategory of small business.
-Ask ten people to define what a startup is, and you’ll get ten different answers, but you can think of it as a newly-formed small business that’s designed to grow quickly.
+Ask ten people to define what a startup is, and you’ll get ten different answers.
+You can think of it as a newly-formed small business that’s designed to grow quickly.

 - Half of small business owners are between 50 and 88 years of age.

-- Two and a half million business owners are veterans of the armed forces.
+- 2.5 million business owners are veterans of the armed forces.

 As you can see, anyone can be an owner of a startup!

-To make money, you have to spend money, and one source of this money is loans from banks.
+To make money, you have to spend money.
+One source can be loans from banks.

 Depending on who you ask, the amount you need to start your business varies.
 The Wells Fargo Small Business Index suggests that the average amount of startup capital is $10,000, while the Kauffman Firm Survey suggests that the average is closer to $80,000.
 Intuit, however, echoes Wells Fargo’s number and has found that most of that amount is self-funded.

-However, don’t let this number deter you.
-Small businesses, especially online ones, might need significantly less, and in some cases, you might not even need outside capital.
+Online ventures may not need any outside capital.
 For example, writers and editors looking to get started in freelancing might not need anything but the computer they already have.

 However, owning a small business isn’t always a better option than working for someone else.
 Working harder and earning less seems to be the norm, but keep in mind that most love what they do — 92% don’t regret what they’ve done and 84% of small business owners say that would do it again.

-One major fear among those looking to start their own business (and probably a nagging fear in the back of most current owners’ minds) is the likelihood of a business failing.
+One major fear among those looking to start a business (and probably a nagging fear in the back of most current owners’ minds) is the likelihood of a business failing.